Pericopsis elata

-Pericopsis elata is a species of flowering plant in the family Fabaceae and is known by the common names African teak, afromosia, afrormosia, kokrodua and assamela.
+Pericopsis elata is a species of flowering plant in the family Fabaceae and is known by the common names African teak, afrormosia, kokrodua and assamela.

 Description

 The species grows to 30-45m tall with a trunk of 1–1.8m in diameter.
 Annual diameter increases between unlogged and logged areas have been shown to be similar.
 It is a deciduous species that flowers at the end of the main dry season.
 The minimum trunk diameter for reproduction is given as 32 cm, while that for effective flowering is 37 cm.
 The fruit take 7 months to mature.

 Despite its relatively small diameter, trees can live to be over 400 years old.

 Range

 The species is native to moist, semi-deciduous forests in Cameroon, Republic of the Congo, DRC, Ivory Coast, Ghana, and Nigeria.
 Up until the mid 20th century, the tree was commonly found in its native range.
 However, after its wood was introduced to world markets in 1948, its range quickly diminished.
 It can no longer be found in the Ivory Coast and only small pockets remain in other countries besides the DRC where it is still threatened.